anusha-awan/pearls-aqi-predictor/PROJECT_REPORT.md

 Previously, the dashboard could use stored data.

-The final version was improved so that it first tries to get fresh data from OpenWeather.
+The final version was improved so that it first attempts to retrieve fresh data from OpenWeather.

-The application uses:
+The application follows this process:

 **Streamlit Secrets → OpenWeather API → Latest Air Quality → AQI Calculation → Prediction**

 If the API request fails, the application can fall back to the latest stored observation.

-This makes the dashboard more reliable while still allowing it to display stored data if a temporary API problem occurs.
+This makes the dashboard more reliable while still allowing it to display stored information if a temporary API problem occurs.

 ---

 ## 28. Live Data Refresh

-The dashboard displays a message showing that live air-quality data is being used.
+The dashboard displays a message indicating that live air-quality data is being used.

-The dashboard was configured to refresh the data periodically.
+The dashboard was configured to refresh its data periodically.

-The current implementation displays a refresh interval of approximately five minutes.
+The current implementation uses a refresh interval of approximately five minutes.

-This means the dashboard can use updated API information instead of depending only on an old CSV observation.
+This allows the dashboard to use updated API information rather than depending only on an older CSV observation.

 ---

 ## 29. Final Dashboard Example

-During final local testing, the dashboard successfully showed:

-**Live air-quality data from OpenWeather API**
+During final local testing, the dashboard successfully displayed live air-quality data from the OpenWeather API.

 **Latest observation:** 2026-09-03 14:31